MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### Memory Access Violations

 If a VP running at a lower VTL attempts to violate a memory protection set by a higher VTL, an intercept is generated.
 This intercept is received by the higher VTL which set the protection.
 This allows higher VTLs to deal with the violation on a case-by-case basis.
-For example, the higher VTL may choose to return a fault, or emulate the access (see 15.13).
+For example, the higher VTL may choose to return a fault, or emulate the access.

 ### Mode Based Execute Control (MBEC)